-The FDA recently paused the rollout of the Johnson & Johnson vaccine to investigate incidents of a rare blood clot showing up in six people out of 6.8 million people in the U.S. to receive this vaccine.
+The FDA recently resumed the rollout of the Johnson & Johnson vaccine after a short pause to investigate incidents of a rare blood clot showing up in a small percentage of people in the U.S. who received this vaccine.

-"The relative risk is really, really low for these severe blood clots," said Dr. Catherine Blish, infectious disease specialist at Stanford Medicine.
+"The relative risk is really, really low for these severe blood clots," said Dr. Catherine Blish, infectious disease specialist at Stanford Medicine after the initial reports.
 "So we've had the six cases out of almost seven million vaccines delivered, which is about one in a million.
 And while this has been hugely controversial, the birth control pills are associated with about one in 1000-100 rate of blood clots."

 The FDA was asking for a minimum of 50% efficacy against the coronavirus.
 After two doses, Pfizer-BioNTech’s vaccine is 95% effective at preventing the symptoms of COVID-19 and Moderna’s is a little over 94%.

 Johnson & Johnson's vaccine is about 77% effective in preventing severe/critical COVID-19 occurring at least 14 days after vaccination and 85% effective in preventing severe/critical COVID-19 occurring at least 28 days after vaccination.